 Category 2: Website tools

-In this category I would include everything from website crawlers to website performance optimization tools, auditing tools, Chrome extensions and custom made scripts for SEO tasks automation.
-And when it comes to these there are indeed many great SEO tools:
+I would include everything from website crawlers to website performance optimization tools, auditing tools, Chrome extensions, and custom-made scripts for SEO tasks automation in this category.
+And when it comes to these, there are indeed many great SEO tools: